BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt2.md

 # Updating Makefile to a Python script Part 2

-Since I already have most of the heavy listing done between `call` and `check_output` I think the rest of the Makefile should come together pretty quick.
-I also had the epiphany that while using argparse I will mimic Make and instead of having switch flags for the function I'll simply make it `python3 newmake.py ACTION` where action is either clean, build, dev, or upload.
+Since I already have most of the heavy listing done between `call` and `check_output` I think the rest of newmake.py should come together pretty quick.
+I also had the epiphany that while using argparse I will mimic Make and instead of having switch flags for the functions I'll simply make it `python3 newmake.py ACTION` where ACTION is either clean, build, dev, or upload.

 Some info before we get started.